Naturally parents have a lot of questions. Hopefully we’ve been able to answer some of them here.

 Every child is different, but all children are treated with the same personal care and attention to help them settle quickly.
 Some children settle in straight away, others take a few days and very few can take longer.
 It’s reassuring that all children we care for have settled happily with us and continue to greet staff with smiles and hugs as they come in the door.
 Settling at nursery is often more worrying for parents than children, so we aim to make your experience just as stress-free by giving you lots of opportunity to play with your child in nursery and ask lots of questions before you leave them with us.

 As we are fully inclusive and provide all meals, snacks, drinks, nappies, wipes and sun creams, we just ask that you bring the following in a clearly labelled bag:

-Uniquely, we are an inside–out nursery with free-flow gardens leading from open doors in all our nursery rooms at both settings, so your child will not be allocated garden time, but will be able to choose to play inside and outside often as they like all day long.
+Uniquely, we are an inside–out nursery with free-flow gardens leading from open doors in all our nursery rooms, across all settings, so your child will not be allocated garden time, but will be able to choose to play inside and outside often as they like all day long.
 All areas are fully staffed at all times.

 Outings and visits to places of interest such as parks, garden centres, museums and theatres linked to children’s learning are regularly arranged and often form a key part of their projects

 Our Enquiry Based Learning approach means we follow an emergent curriculum based on allowing children’s interests and theories to dictate a direction for co-constructed learning.
 This means our basis for working with children is highly reflective and values the joy of learning together.
 Often the interests and theories explored end up as long term project work which can span days, weeks and months.
 We incorporate the Early Years Foundation Stage (0-5’s curriculum) into our work with children ensuring their learning covers all areas of development from personal and social skills to mathematics and literacy.